The rise of the Growth Platform

 However, up until now, we had not seen a growth platform for creative people and skills.

-Pangea then supercharges its value-add through network effects.
-The Pangea teams are external to the companies they work for, but in substance they’re very much part of it, adapting to the culture and working towards the same goals.
-They’re external only as condition of achieving network effects.
-By operating at increasing scale, Pangea accrues the network effects that enable it to better match not just requirements with people, but people with people, assembling the fluid and interdisciplinary teams to let companies adapt to greater complexity and pace of change.
-Furthermore, it accumulates the domain expertise, market knowledge and the ecosystem of partners that allows for continual and compounding rates of success.
+Being external, however, is critical to achieving greater value-add over time.
+By operating at increasing scale, aperture accrues the network effects that enable it to better match not just requirements with people, but people with people, assembling the fluid and interdisciplinary teams to let companies adapt to greater complexity and pace of change.
+Furthermore, it accumulates the domain expertise, market knowledge and skills that allows for continual and compounding rates of success.

 Removing the constraints

 Until now, firms had a binary choice: hire all of their own people or outsource.
 One allowed for control, the other speed.
 Similarly, the best people had to choose between working for one company or becoming a freelancer.
 One gave security, the other freedom.

 Now, owing to network effects and the changing nature of work, these constraints are disappearing.
 By plugging into growth platforms, firms achieve control, speed and quality — at scale.
 And people gain freedom, security and the opportunity to keep learning.

 We’re now in a new paradigm, then, where mutual success depends on firms choosing what not to do and workers choosing what to do.

 The team is back!
 Words by me, illustrations by Dan Colceriu.